Child Abuse Central Index FAQ

 - “What If I can’t afford to hire a CACI Lawyer?”

-- “What Else Can You Tell Me About Yourself?”
+- “What Else Can You Tell me About Your Law Firm?”

-California’s Child Abuse Central Index is a list maintained by the California Department of Justice of known and suspected child abusers.“How Did My Name Get on the CACI?”
+California’s Child Abuse Central Index is a list maintained by the California Department of Justice of known and suspected child abusers.

 Your name could have gotten on the CACI in one of two ways.